lstorchi/matinformatics/README.md

       scp  newadata.pkl newadata.csv feature_rmse.csv feature_rmse.csv formulaslist.txt $machinename:matinformatics/
   done

-  # in the script set PROGNAME=generate2Dfeats.py, if we want to scan up to 10000and use 5 processors
+  # in the script ./run_mutiple.sh set PROGNAME=generate2Dfeats.py, if we want to scan up to 10000 and use 3 processors
   # the script wil suggest the next run
   ./run_mutiple.sh 100 0 3 0 10000

   # in this case will suggest ./run_mutiple.sh 5000 4 3 20000 100000 but I can decrease